EwaRRPoland/Portfolio/README.md

   * Tools: DevTools

 ## Experience

+### Teacher of physics mathematics and computer science
+- Various types of schools, including for adults
+- September 2001 - present

+As a dedicated educator with almost twenty years of experience, I teach students knowledge of physics, mathematics and computer science, developing their curiosity and critical thinking skills.
+My empathetic approach has helped me understand the diverse needs of students and meet them, creating an inclusive classroom environment.

+My strong analytical thinking skills and precision have been instrumental in developing comprehensive teaching plans and ensuring that each topic is thoroughly understood by all students.
+My attention to detail has further allowed me to identify and meet each student's unique learning needs.

+In addition to physics and math, I also taught computer science, where I used my decision-making skills to successfully integrate technology into the curriculum.
+My organizational skills and time management skills ensured the smooth functioning of the class and effective learning.
+I used my strong communication skills to explain complex concepts in a simple and understandable way.
+I effectively resolve conflicts in the classroom, ensuring a harmonious learning environment.
+I encouraged students to think critically and creatively about problems, developing their problem-solving skills.

+My effective listening skills allowed me to understand and respond to students' concerns and queries.
+I have worked effectively with parents, other teachers, and school administration to improve students' overall educational experiences.

 ## Books I have read
 ["Certyfikowany tester ISTQB poziom podstawowy"](https://helion.pl/ksiazki/certyfikowany-tester-istqb-poziom-podstawowy-adam-roman-lucjan-stapp,ctispv.htm?abpar1=desktop&abpar2=4943677.0.&abpar3=book.details.main.list.promoted&abpcid=41&abpid=7084&bb_coid=183756298&bb_id=17929&bbclid=ae1c816a-2f24-4dea-b331-2578add1dd35#format/d) A. Roman, L. Stapp 2022 (in Polish) - A self-study guide based on the new syllabus from 2018.